-Contemporary models of well-being
+Mental health in the workplace: Contemporary models of well-being

 In the world of psychology, Martin Seligman’s PERMA model shows that engagement, positive emotions, meaning, relationships, and accomplishments are essential for well-being.
 Nonetheless. to take the holistic assessment of well-being in human capital to the next level, Dr. Le Pertel and Nick Van Dam have developed a vitality model incorporating other dimensions, such as learning, health, and physiological aspects, key elements to achieve wellbeing and sustainable performance.
 Insights from this area can help us create teams of resilient people.

 Research has shown that resilience is more about recovering from problems, not only overcoming them, as obstacles are inevitable in every profession.